michal-proc/simulation-differential-equation/README.md

-# simulation-differential-equation
+# Differential equation
-The solution to the equation presented in the file &lt;i>'doc/variatonal_formulation.pdf'&lt;/i>, written in R.
+The solution to the equation presented in the file <i>'doc/variatonal_formulation.pdf'</i>, written in R.